AppStorage/reader/.github/README.md

 > [!IMPORTANT]
 >
-> Make sure you are running macOS 14 or higher and have Xcode 16 or later installed, as the project uses Swift 6
+> Make sure you're running macOS 14 or higher and have Xcode 16 or later installed, since the project uses Swift 6

 3. Locate the cloned repository and open the `reader` directory in Finder